How OCT Protects Land

 Eli Rogers Road Woodland and Watershed Protection

-The land includes a main home in decent condition as well as two neglected, aging cottages – a prime opportunity to undevelop land, restoring it to its natural state to enhance habitat value, protect water quality, and add climate resilience.
-The main home is slated for resale, which will allow for the protection of 4.5 acres at an attractive price, while still reducing the number of houses and septic systems on the property.
+The land included a 4-bedroom home in decent condition, and OCT removed two neglected, aging cottages, restoring the area to its natural state to enhance habitat value, protect water quality, and add climate resilience.
+The 4-bedroom home was resold, which allowed for the protection of 4.5 acres at an attractive price, while still reducing the number of houses and septic systems on the property.

 Watch a Lower Cape TV video about the project here!